dylanmor123/ColorImproviser/README.md

 which chords, and which notes are common amongst different chords in the blues form.
 Also, this would be a useful for building an aural and rhythmic relationship with the blues form.

-## Who, When, Where?
+## When, Where?
 April 9th, 2016
 Music Hack 2016 hosted by The People's Music School - 1st Place
 2112 at Fort Knox Studios

+## Team Members
+Alex Fang
+Eric Hao
+Dylan Ong
+Yuki Zou